 Dental Designs of Solomon Valley, PA. - Beloit Dental Office

 Comfort and convenience are the hallmarks of Dental Designs of Solomon Valley operations.
-To ensure your convenience, below is the information you need about our hours, location, appointment scheduling, insurance acceptance and billing.
+To ensure your convenience, below is the information you need about our hours, location, insurance acceptance and billing.

 Dental Designs of Solomon Valley

 Beloit, KS 67420

 Insurance and Billing

 We accept most traditional insurance plans, contact our office to verify acceptance of your plan.
 Dental Designs of Solomon Valley does not participate in Health Management Organizations; however, we will be happy to file your insurance claims for you.
 We are contracting providers with BCBS of Kansas as well as Delta Dental.

 We accept checks, cash or credit cards.
 We also offer a flexible payment plan through Care Credit .
 Please see our Front Office Coordinator, Erica Sibley , for details.
 We are happy to file insurance for your reimbursement as long as you are free to choose your own dentist.

 CareCredit is here to help you pay for treatments and procedures your insurance doesn’t cover.
 Many times offering No Interest * financing or low minimum monthly payment options so you can get what you want, when you want it.
 You can even use CareCredit for your family and favorite pet.